dwight/bson-cxx/README.md

 standard library, and that is used herein.
 The C++11 specific code is minimal it would be quite easy to make the library work with older C++ editions.

+* Endian-awareness has been added, is preliminary, needs testing.

 ## Notes for those who have used the MongoDB C++ Driver

 * bsonobj behaves differently here.
 The MongoDB driver version has a build in smart pointer